chef/chef-web-docs/content/fips.md

 How to enable FIPS mode for workstations
 ========================================

-A workstation is a computer running ChefDK that is used to author cookbooks, interact with the Chef Infra Server, and interact with nodes.

 Prerequisites
 -------------

 -   Supported Systems - Windows, CentOS and Red Hat Enterprise Linux
--   ChefDK version `1.3.23` or greater

 Now that FIPS mode is enabled in your `.delivery/cli.toml`, running any project-specific Delivery CLI command will automatically use